• Website Packages

 • use headings and short paragraphs

-• focus on what matters to your audience
+• focus on issues that matter to your voters

-One of the most common problems in writing campaign website content is density.
-Long blocks of text, vague language, and no structure make it difficult to read—especially on mobile.
+One of the most common problems with campaign website content is density.
+Long blocks of text, vague language, and no structure make the page hard to read, especially on mobile.

 Public Safety